*This archive was originally published in 2022

-Now the 100th player in NHL history to join the 400-goal club, Patrick Kane is still far from being done dominating.
-Sitting in sixth all-time for overall production by a US-born player, he is the only athlete still active within that list’s top 10.
-Meaning, he has time ahead of him to achieve even more and further his case as the most elite American ever.
+The 100th player in NHL history to join the 400-goal club, Patrick Kane is still far from being done dominating.
+Sitting in third all-time for overall production by a US-born player, he also ranks highest among active athletes on that list with time ahead of him to further his case as the most elite American ever.

 USA’s Most Prolific Producer

 After the 2022-23 season, his 16th season in the NHL, Kane had accumulated 451 goals and 786 assists for 1,237 points through 1,180 regular-season games played.
 Making it easy to posit that he’s one of the most consistent superstars of his generation.

 Looked at as one of the best in the game since he started to take it over in 2007-08, the fact that he still finds meaningful ways to learn and level up speaks directly to how dynamic Kane truly is.

 Now, it’s relevant to make a major distinction to help illustrate why he deserves to rank higher than where a static point totals list places him.
 Of those that have tallied more overall than Kane, none did so as regularly over the course of their careers as he continues to.

 The top six US-born producers of all time are Mike Modano, Phil Housley, Jeremy Roenick, Kane, Keith Tkachuk, and Joe Mullen — in that order.
 However, if we gauge based on a points-per-game basis, it completely changes the dimensions of where Kane would currently land among that same group.

 - Housley: 1,232